 What is Pismaniye?
-The Turkish cotton candy simply explained
+Turkish cotton candy explained simply

 What is Pismaniye?

-Pişmaniye , also called Turkish cotton candy, is a traditional Turkish dessert made of white sugar, wheat flour, butter and vegetable margarine.
+Pişmaniye, also known as Turkish cotton candy, is a traditional Turkish dessert made from white sugar, wheat flour, butter, and vegetable margarine.

-Even though Pişmaniye is known and found throughout Turkey, the Turkish dessert is particularly rooted in the Kocaeli/Izmit region.
+Although pişmaniye is known and available throughout Turkey, this Turkish dessert is particularly rooted in the Kocaeli/Izmit region.

 Name and history of Pismaniye

-The actual origin of Pişmaniye is in the 15th century in Iran.
+The actual origin of Pişmaniye lies in 15th century Iran.
 Since Turkish cotton candy looks like sheep's wool, the Persians named the dessert "Peşmek," which means "wool" in Persian.
-It is believed that the Persian term "Peşmek" was adopted into Turkish as "Pişmaniye".
-Initially, Pismaniye spread in ordinary Turkish households until it made its way to the palace.
+It is believed that the Persian term "Peşmek" was adopted into Turkish as "Pişmaniye."
+Pismaniye first spread in ordinary Turkish households before making its way into the palace.

-According to legend, the first person to produce pismaniye in Koaceli was a master confectioner named Hayrettiin Usta from the village of Kandıra.
-From Hayrettin Usta's apprenticeship came an apprentice named Ethem Efendi, who set up di first pismaniye confectionery production in Kapanönü/Izmit and began the industrial production of PIsmaniye.
+According to legend, the first person to produce pismaniye in Kocaeli was a confectioner named Hayrettin Usta from the town of Kandıra.
+One of Hayrettin Usta's apprentices was a man named Ethem Efendi, who set up the first pismaniye confectionery production facility in Kapanönü/Izmit and began industrial production of pismaniye.

-Pismaniye is made from butter, vanilla (or cocoa), lemon salt, sugar, tahini, flour and water.
-To make Pişmaniye, sugar is cooked at 170 degrees until a waxy cream is achieved.
-This hot caramelized sugar solution is poured on a cold surface and then cooled and hardened.
-As the sugar mixture cools, it is deposited in a metal tray, folded by hand or machine, and re-stretched.
-This process, called drawing, is repeated many times to allow air to enter the sugar mixture.
-As a result of this process, you get a softer and whiter sugar paste.
-In the following video you can see the process:
+Pismaniye is made from butter, vanilla (or cocoa), lemon salt, sugar, tahini, flour, and water.
+To make pişmaniye, the sugar is cooked at 170 degrees until a waxy cream is achieved.
+This hot caramelized sugar solution is poured onto a cold surface and then cooled and hardened.
+As the sugar mixture cools, it is placed on a metal sheet, folded by hand or machine, and stretched again.
+This process, known as pulling, is repeated many times to allow air to penetrate the sugar mixture.
+The result of this process is a softer and whiter sugar paste.
+You can see the process in the following video: